mikekenneth/genesis_data_generator/readme.md

 ## Contact

-If you have any questions or would like to get in touch, please open an issue on Github or send me an email: <mike.kenneth47@gmail.com>
+If you have any questions or would like to get in touch, please open an issue on Github or send me an email: <mike.kenneth47@gmail.com> OR [twitter](https://twitter.com/mikekenneth77)